RoyKlaasseBos/royklaassebos.github.io/README.md

       <b>Review:</b> <br/>
-      This hotel offers free Wi-Fi, a stylish lounge-bar and modern rooms with a flat-screen TV.
-The famous KaDeWe department store is a 5-minute walk away.
+      <p>This hotel offers free Wi-Fi, a stylish lounge-bar and modern rooms with a flat-screen TV.
+The famous KaDeWe department store is a 5-minute walk away.</p>
   </ol>
 </li>